-October 2015: We noted that google were threatening to downgrade search results if a web page failed to pass google's good mobile page tester.
-(They've been doing the same for the EFF's well-intentioned, but misguided, https web campaign for some time, however, we'll fix that when the EFFs sponsored letsencrypt.org starts to issue no-cost certificates (slated for November 2015).)
-Needless to say our pages failed.
-Google's own advice was to say the least a little strange, suggesting (as we read it) that we should revert to a pixel based design since 16 pixels was the minimum good viewing on small screens.
-Since we had moved to an ems based design years ago (2007) this did not look like progress.
+October 2015: We noted that google were threatening to downgrade search results if a web page failed to pass google's mobile page tester.
+(They've been doing the same for the EFF's well-intentioned, but misguided, https web campaign for some time, however, we'll fix that when the EFFs sponsored letsencrypt.org starts to issue no-cost certificates (slated for November 2015).
+Update 2017 3 month validity on letsencrypt certs is a tad paranoid surely) Needless to say our pages failed google's mobile page tester.
+Google's own advice was, to say the least, a little strange, suggesting (as we read it) that we should revert to a pixel based design since 16 pixels (approx. 12 pt) was the minimum good viewing on small screens.
+Since we had moved to an ems based design (to allow the user to control their own default font size) years ago (2007) this did not look like progress.
 Turned out that by simply adding a <meta name="viewport" content="width=device-width, initial-scale=1.0"> tag in the <head> section we passed the test.
-In practise is was lot more complicated.
-We read a ton of stuff on Responsive Design (an updated version of circa 2001's liquid design with the addition of media queries, IOHO).
+In practise, to get really viewable pages, as opposed to just passing the test) is was lot more complicated.
+We read a ton of stuff on Responsive Design (an updated version of circa 2001's liquid CSS designs with the addition of media queries, IOHO).
 Ho hum.
 We ended up using an modest extension to our server-side browser sniffing technique to:

 Selectively add the viewport meta tag.

 Select from normal or mobile advertizing for those pages that carry it

 Reduce all images to 320px width for mobile devices.